How to Start Amazon Advertising: Step-by-Step Guide to Amazon PPC

 Product Display Ads

 That is another PPC advertising displayed on the product page-similar products section.
-These ads are designed as self-service options and used with ASINs to provide marketers with more options to focus on behavioral segmentation.
+These ads are designed as self-service options and used with ASINs to give marketers more options to focus on behavioral segmentation.

 After learning and deciding on the best methods, now it is time to launch!
 To get started with campaign creation, log into the Amazon Seller Center.
 Next, hover over the “Advertising” header and click on “Campaign Manager.”